About the CO-OP

 Customer focus, Communication, Quality, Integrity, Responsibility, Respect, Credibility, Innovation, Teamwork.

 We Keep Your Money Local

 Your insurance dollars stay in the Rocky Mountain West.
-We have offices in Helena Montana, Cheyenne Wyoming and Eagle Idaho.
+We have offices in Helena, Montana, Cheyenne Wyoming, and Boise, Idaho.

 Our plans are accepted by doctors and hospitals throughout the states we serve.
 We also have a telehealth service that is available to all members 24 hours a day – 7 days a week.

 As a CO-OP member, you have a voice and a vote in how the CO-OP is run.
 The majority of our board of directors, is made up of members!

 It all comes back to you.

 Our members receive top rated coverage, for a lower cost because our profits are reinvested back into our services and rates- not sent to shareholders.
 We put members first and to back that promise up- our governing board is made-up primarily of CO-OP members with individual, family or group plans.